devowlio/node-fdkaac/README.md

 node-fdkaac
 ===========

 Fraunhofer FDK AAC is a high-quality open-source AAC encoder.
-For all AAC and M4A encoding needs a Node.js wrapper of the full [fdkaac](https://github.com/nu774/fdkaac) command line frontend (by [nu774](https://github.com/nu774)) based on [libfdk-aac](https://github.com/mstorsjo/fdk-aac) encoder.
+For all AAC and M4A encoding needs, a Node.js wrapper of the full [fdkaac](https://github.com/nu774/fdkaac) command line frontend (by [nu774](https://github.com/nu774)) based on [libfdk-aac](https://github.com/mstorsjo/fdk-aac) encoder.

-The encoder reads linear PCM audio in either WAV, raw PCM or CAF format and encodes it into a M4A or an AAC file.
+The encoder reads linear PCM audio in either WAV, raw PCM or CAF format and encodes it into an M4A or an AAC file.

 Requirements
 ------------